Shopify/shopify-api-js/docs/reference/auth/callback.md

 # shopify.auth.callback

-Receive Shopify's callback after the user approves the app installation.
+Process Shopify's callback request after the user approves the app installation.
 Once the merchant approves the app's request for scopes, Shopify will redirect them back to your app, using the `callbackPath` parameter from `shopify.auth.begin`.

-Your app can then call `shopify.auth.callback` to complete the OAuth process, which will create a new Shopify `Session` and return the appropriate HTTP headers your app should respond with.
+Your app must then call `shopify.auth.callback` to complete the OAuth process, which will create a new Shopify `Session` and return the appropriate HTTP headers your app with which your app must respond.

 ## Example